JerryVSC/Real_estate/README.md

 This is a school proyect about a real estate webpage.

-We are currently making the main page using HTML and CSS.
+The goal of  the proyect is to build the main page pof the website using HTML and CSS.

 ## Authors